iapyeh/GGeditor/docs/Tutorial.rst

 Tutorial
 ********

-This is the diagram of the flow to build your Github document with the GGeditor of the Google Docs :
+This is the flow to work with the GGeditor to build your documentations in the Github:

 \ |IMG1|\

-The GGeditor assumes a scenario that you already have a project repository in the Github.
-And you have already create a project in the readthedocs.org for that repository.
+The GGeditor assumes a scenario that you already have a project repository in the Github, and you have already created a project in the readthedocs.org for that repository.
 Your want to build the whole documentation for your project in markup or reStructuredText format.
-But you are suffering on creating document with markup or reStructuredText.
+But you are suffering on creating document with markup or reStructuredText format.

 Here are the guidelines of what in this tutorial :